gutsee/reddit-racists/README.md

 Press <code>.</code> to pull up the RES console.
 Enter <code>RESStorage update RESmodules.userTagger.tags</code>.

 A window will pop up, with a text area that houses your existing RES tags.
 MAKE A BACKUP OF YOUR TAGS BEFORE DOING ANYTHING.

+Find the <code>racists.json</code> file in this repository.
+You'll probably want to select the "Raw" option here on Github and then do Ctrl+A to select all.

-Copy and paste the contents of racists.json (from this repository) into that box.
+Copy and paste the contents of racists.json (from this repository) into the RES tag box.
 Hit <code>Confirm</code> to save.

 Currently this flags racists as "Racist" in red.
 I plan to make the tag configurable in the future.